• Skip to primary navigation

 • Butter: Use unsalted butter for flapjacks.
 The fat will help to create that decadent, chewy texture and of course, give a buttery flavour.
 Some types of margarine can also work but I really recommend using butter if you can- the flavour and texture of the final product will be so much better.

-• Oats: Porridge oats are the best type to use for this recipe because they absorb just the right amount of liquid, meaning you won't end up with soggy nor dry flapjacks.
+• Oats: Porridge oats are the best type to use for this recipe because they absorb just the right amount of liquid, meaning you won't end up with hard flapjacks or a greasy texture.
 I'd advise steering clear of steel-cut oats and instant oats for this recipe.

 • Lemons: You'll need the zest of 2 lemons to go inside the flapjack mixture, plus a tablespoon of fresh lemon juice for the icing.